maxrothman/rosefamilypersonalitytype/README.md

 # A Rose Family Personality Quiz

-## Maybe someday this will work.
+## It mostly works!

-I'm learning how to program, and so this is a project I'm undertaking!
+I'm learning how to program, and so this is a project I'm undertaking to that end!
 Please enjoy my struggles and my foibles. **If you must.**

+It presently works (mostly, with some miscalculations) **but** it needs more questions!